 According to CBS Los Angeles (2019): California is ranked as the second worst state in jobless rates for women, despite a national economy that has seen the lowest unemployment rate for women since 1950 (Bureau of Labor Statistics, 1948-2019).
 Nearly a third of all households with children in Los Angeles county are led by single women (County Health Rankings, 2017), almost 500,000 households in Los Angeles county with only one working provider in 2019 (Suburban Stats).
 In the greater los Angeles area, the situation is severe, with over 119,000 women aged 21 - 60 without employment in 2019.
 That translates to an approximate 4.1% unemployment rate for women over 20 who also only have a 57% employment participation rate in the workforce (as compared to men who have a 72.8% participation rate).
 For context, the national average for unemployment is 3.6% and the national employment rate for women is 3.8%.
 The national employment participation rate for both men and women is 62.8%.
 Los Angeles has low participation rates for women and more unemployment in an area where it is most expensive to live.

-A significant number of these women have left the workforce for personal reasons, job loss, childbirth, and drastic changes in the job market.
-Research suggests that many women intending to return to work after an absence experience unique an dsustantial challenges when looking for new employment.
-Due to the obstacles they face in re-negotiating their salary, and the stigma of having a significant gap in their employment history, these women are often susceptible to necessity entrepreneurship, unemployment, underemployment, and mis-employment - perhaps even accompanied by impact result such as homelessness and poverty.
+A significant number of these workers have left the workforce for personal reasons, injuries or long-term health changes, job loss, childbirth, deployments, and drastic changes in the job market.
+Research suggests that many workers intending to return to jobs after an absence experience unique and sustantial challenges when looking for new employment.
+Due to the obstacles they face in re-negotiating their salary, and the stigma of having a significant gap in their employment history, these workers are often susceptible to necessity entrepreneurship, unemployment, underemployment, and mis-employment - perhaps even accompanied by impact results such as employment abuse, homelessness and poverty.

 This creates a lack of self-esteem and anxiety, perpetuating the cycle of disempowerment.
-Personal and professional relationships suffer, as these women become frustrated with their perceived inability to contribute meaninfully to the economy and society as a whole.
+Personal and professional relationships suffer, as these workers become frustrated with their perceived inability to contribute meaninfully to the economy and society as a whole.
 As a result, they are also targeted by predatory industries such as pyramid sales force recruitment and the self-improvement market.
 The Chicago Tribune (2019) reports that of the 18.6 million Americans that are involved in marketing company direct sales, 74% of them are women.
-Becoming involved in these industries often requires substantial fianancial commitments, placing the group of women we seek to assist at greater risk for accumulating debt.
+Becoming involved in these industries often requires substantial financial commitments, placing one significant group of workers we seek to assist at greater risk for accumulating debt.
 In the same article, it is reported that at least 99 out of 100 participants involved in direct sales marketing companies lose money, leaving them thousands of dollars in debt rather than earning greater financial freedom.

-Our challenge is to change all of this for one group of women!
+Our challenge is to change all of this for one group of workers!

 The Seven Components of our Program: